top of page

 How do I use herbs and roots in a grounded way?

 Choose one item that resonates and attach it to one financial action you will repeat weekly.
-Keep the ritual simple and keep the money step measurable.
+Keep the ritual simple and ensure the money step is measurable.
 When you complete the action, record the result in your tracker so the practice supports real momentum, not just intention.

 Is this post medical advice?

 No. This post is educational and cultural in nature and does not provide medical advice.
-If you plan to ingest herbs, use essential oils, or apply botanicals to skin, consult a qualified clinician or pharmacist for interactions, allergy risk, and pregnancy-related guidance.
+If you plan to ingest herbs, use essential oils, or apply botanicals to your skin, consult a qualified clinician or pharmacist for interactions, allergy risks, and pregnancy-related guidance.

 Comments